-- GGT levels pre dosing (Base level)
+- GGT levels pre-dosing (Base level)

-- Liveweight at dosing
+- · Liveweight at dosing

 - Dose rate

-- GGT levels 21 days after dosing
+- GGT 21 days after dosing

-- Mob code for different contemporary groups
+- Mob code for different contemporary groups)sex, dose, group etc

-- Values for natural challenge are recorded as GGTNAT
+- Values for natural challenge are recorded as GGTNAT to be used in the evaluation these should also be reloaded as GGT21 with a double digit mob code e.g 11, no dose rate is recorded.

-- Recording date.

-- Bureaus use dosing year (not birth year) for recording year when loading.

-The genetic evaluation does not fit dose rate but it is used as part of the contemporary group fit and animals with higher dose rates are generally rewarded with better values.
+The genetic evaluation does not fit dose rate, but it is used as part of the contemporary group fit and animals with higher dose rates are generally rewarded with better values, Fig 2.

-Fig 2.
 Generally, as dose rate increase from 0.2 to 0.65 DPX values increase (N Jopson AbacusBio)

-As dose increases generally DPX increases.
+As dose increases, generally DPX increases (the peaks for doses move right as dose increases).